-Laminitis is a painful condition of the feet which can affect any horse, pony or donkey, (although it's not seen as frequently in horses) and even some other animals such as cattle.
-The front feet are more usually affected than the hinds however, it can be found in all four feet.
-(NB: In North America especially, laminitis maybe known as "founder").
+Laminitis is a painful condition of the feet which can affect any horse, pony or donkey.
+Even some other animals such as cattle can get it.
+The front feet are more usually affected than the hinds, but all four feet can be affected.
+(NB: In North America especially, laminitis is known "founder").

-The precise causes of laminitis are not fully understood by veterinary science, although research is on-going.
-One of the most commonly seen factors for triggering laminitis is the eating of lush grass, with overweight or obese ponies being particularly at risk.
-There are many other triggers to laminitis too - with frosty grass eaten on a sunny day being a typical cause, to even some medicines (taken for other reasons) having a side effect of triggering laminitis in some equines.
-With there being a range of other potential causes, if you suspect your animal may have laminitis do speak to your Veterinary Surgeon urgently.
+The causes of laminitis aren't fully understood by veterinary science.
+Although research is on-going.
+A common trigger for laminitis is the eating of lush grass.
+Overweight or obese ponies being particularly at risk.
+There's many other triggers to laminitis too.
+Frosty grass eaten on a sunny day being a typical cause.
+Even some medicines (taken for other reasons) can have side effects triggering laminitis.
+If you're concerned, speak to your Veterinary Surgeon as soon as possible.

 Symptoms of laminitis vary from mild stiffness, sitting down more frequently than usual through to being unable to walk, or having a very "pottery" gait.
 A pony with laminitis will sometimes stand in such a way as try and relieve pain on its toes - and be "rocking" backwards.
 It's important to remember that each animal is different and one may display varying symptoms to another.

-Once an equine has had laminitis, it is more prone to experiencing further laminitic attacks, and so taking preventative action is important.
-Your Vet will have a range of conventional medicines to help, and a farrier can also assist through corrective trimming of the feet, plus using special shoes (e.g. a heart-bar shoe) where appropriate.
-General stable management and care is important in looking after the laminitic equine too - with different stable beddings being useful (for example shavings can offer support to the feet, and so is more beneficial than straw bedding), to a targeted exercise regime and careful grass turnout also being essential in the overall care of a laminitis prone equine.
+Once an equine has had laminitis, he or she is more prone to experience further laminitic attacks.
+So taking preventative action is important.
+Your Vet will have conventional medicines to help.
+And your farrier can also assist through corrective trimming of the feet.
+Your farrier may use special shoes (e.g. a heart-bar shoe) where appropriate.
+General stable management and care is important in looking after the laminitic equine.
+It's often useful to consider using different stable bedding.
+For example shavings can offer support to the feet, so is better than straw bedding.
+A targeted exercise programme and careful grass turnout are essential.

 Essential oils can be used to help animals for a variety of ailments.
 Professionally trained animal aromatics practitioners have been able to assist equines with laminitis, including helping managing their condition to prevent further deterioration.